If you've ever caught yourself thinking…

 Clarity creates progress.

 Some of the happiest and most profitable clinic owners I've worked with have surprisingly modest social media profiles.
-Success and visibility don't always go hand in hand.

 The most important business you should compare yourself with is your own.